 You can have colourful, easy to read practice leaflets in high quality printing on decent paper.

 Most importantly you can order the quantity you really need.

-These are the latest guidelines as at 1st Feb 2018
+These are the latest guidelines effective from

 The clinical governance requirements for pharmacies, set out in paragraph 28(2)(a)(i) of Schedule 4, Part 4, of the National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013, require the pharmacy to “…produce in an approved manner, a practice leaflet containing approved particulars in respect of his pharmacy”